MetroCentre: Leisure facilities

-The centre's leisure facilities, located in the Qube, consist of an Odeon cinema and Namco Funscape, an indoor amusement arcade.
-Both are located in the Qube, Yellow Mall, on the site of the former Metroland theme park.
+The centre's leisure facilities, which are mainly located in the Qube / Yellow Mall, consist of an Odeon cinema and Namco Funscape, Clip & Climb, Treetop Golf and Escapologist Escape Rooms.

 The Odeon, a 12 screen cinema, opened in 2010.
 It features a VIP lounge, as well as multiple 3D screens, and an IMAX Digital – the first in the north-east of England.

-The Namco Funscape is located on the lower floor, and is a family entertainment centre including an 18-lane ten-pin bowling alley, dodgem ride and soft play.
+Namco Funscape is located on the lower floor, and is a family entertainment centre including an 18-lane ten-pin bowling alley, dodgem ride and soft play.

+Treetop Golf, which opened in upper Qube in late 2023, features two 18 hole mini golf courses.
+Clip & Climb in lower Qube is home to 26 climbing walls and a 10m drop slide.
+It replaced the old Angry Birds Adventure Golf space when it closed on 19 February 2023.

+In November 2023 Everlast Gyms opened the UK's largest hybrid gym on what was the top floor of the former Debenhams department store.
+The 40,000 sq ft gym includes a full size boxing ring, spin studio, yoga room, saunas and ice baths.

 The Qube's exterior is clad with zinc and glass, to distinguish it as the entertainment part of the centre.

 Qube is also home to a number of restaurants, including Bella Italia, Nando's, Pizza Express, YO!
 Sushi and Zizzi.

-Reflecting its Church of England origins, Metrocentre is one of the few European shopping centres to have a full-time resident chaplain.
-Services are held on special occasions such as Mothering Sunday, Remembrance Sunday, and at Christmas.

 Metroland

-Until its closure in April 2008, Metrocentre featured an entirely enclosed theme park called Metroland.
-Renamed The New Metroland following a refurbishment by operators Arlington Leisure in 1996, it was Europe's largest indoor amusement park.
+The centre also featured an entirely enclosed theme park called Metroland.
+Renamed The New Metroland following refurbishment works by operators Arlington Leisure in 1996, it was Europe's largest indoor amusement park until its closure in 2008.
 Metroland opened in February 1988 at the cost of £20 million.
-The park featured a roller coaster, Ferris wheel, pirate ship, waltzers, a miniature railway and dodgem cars among its rides.
+The park's main rides included a rollercoaster, Ferris wheel, pirate ship, waltzers, a miniature railway and dodgem cars.

-Its closure made way for redevelopment of the Yellow Mall, including a new Odeon cinema, as well as the Namco Funscape arcade, and a number of restaurants.

-On the final weekend of operation (19–20 April 2008), the park held the 'Last Ride Weekend', where the admission price was £5 for the whole day, with unlimited access to all the rides.
-The park finally closed at 8:00 pm on 20 April 2008, despite strong local opposition, and petitions raising around 4,000 signatures against the closure.
+On the final weekend before its closure (19–20 April 2008), the park held the 'Last Ride Weekend', where the admission price was £5 for the whole day, with unlimited access to all the rides.
+The park finally closed at 8:00 pm on 20 April 2008, despite strong local opposition, and petitions raising around 4,000 signatures.
 Proceeds from the last night of operation went to charity.

-The Metroland roller coaster was later relocated to The Big Sheep, a farm-themed amusement park in Abbotsham, northern Devon.
-The ride entered operation in March 2016.
-The park offered a free ride to visitors from the north-east of England for a period after the ride's opening.
+After the closure, many of the park's rides were either scrapped or sold off, with the rollercoaster being relocated to The Big Sheep, a farm and theme park complex in Devon, where it reopened in March 2016.
+The park offered a free ride to visitors from the North-East of England for a period after the rollercoaster's reopening.